Skip to content

 remote_video network/remote video decoding through ffpyplayer You receive frames from Annolid's remote video player path.
 Leave it out for normal local video files and Python 3.14 default installs.

 sam3 the SAM3-related segmentation workflow/features in Annolid You want stronger promptable segmentation on difficult frames and plan to use SAM3 tools in the GUI/CLI pipeline.
+The installer also attempts the optional SAM-HQ dependency for this profile.

 image_editing diffusion-based image editing/generation dependencies You are preparing augmented training images (inpainting/background edits) as part of annotation or data curation.